 Act 89 also enacted substantial revisions to the Commission's transportation funding obligations under Act 44 and authorized the Commission and PennDOT to immediately amend the Act 44 Funding Agreement to reflect the statutory provisions of Act 89.
 On April 4, 2014 the Commission and PennDOT executed Amendment Number One to Lease and Funding Agreement (the "Act 89 Amendment" and together with the Act 44 Funding Agreement, the "Amended Funding Agreement").
-The Amended Funding Agreement terminates on October 14, 2057
+The Amended Funding Agreement terminates on October 14, 2057.

 In accordance with Act 89 and the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT for Fiscal Year 2013-2014 through Fiscal Year 2021-2022 is \$450 million and, in accordance with Act 89, the Commission must pay at least \$30 million of such amount from current revenues.
-Commencing in Fiscal Year 2022-2023 through the term of the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT is \$50 million, which amount shall be paid from then current revenues of the Commission.
+Commencing in Fiscal Year 2022-2023 through the term of the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT is \$50 million, which amount shall be paid from then current revenues of the Act 89 relieves the Commission from over \$15 billion in future transfers to Commission.
+PennDOT during Fiscal Years 2023 through 2057.
 Further, Act 89 revises the use of the Commission's scheduled annual payments.
-Effective on July 1, 2014, none of the Commission's scheduled annual payment will be used to support Commonwealth road and bridge projects.
-Instead, \$420 million of the scheduled annual payment will be used to support must transit capital and operating needs and \$30 million will be used to support multi-modal projects, which may include: aviation projects; rail freight projects; port projects; bicycle projects and pedestrian projects.
+Effective on July 1, 2014, none of the Commission's scheduled annual payment may be used to support Commonwealth road and bridge projects.
+Instead, \$420 million of the scheduled annual payment may be used to support mass transit capital and operating needs and alternative energy transportation capital projects, and \$30 million shall be used to support multi-modal projects, which may include: aviation projects; rail freight projects; port projects; bicycle projects and pedestrian projects.
 The Commission's \$50 million scheduled annual payment, which commences in Fiscal Year 2022-2023, will support mass transit capital and operating needs.
 The table under "Act 44 Payments to PennDOT for Roads, Bridges and Transit" below indicates the amounts that have been paid to date by the Commission.
 The Commission's obligation to pay the annual debt service on any Special Revenue Bonds on a timely basis continues to be part of its payment obligation under the Amended Funding Agreement.

 The Enabling Acts provide that if the Secretary of the Budget notifies the Commission of a failure to make a payment to PennDOT under the Amended Funding Agreement, all actions of the Commission taken by a vote of the Commissioners thereafter must be approved by a unanimous vote of all Commissioners until such time as the payment is made.
 However, a unanimous vote is not required if it would prevent the Commission from complying with covenants with "current bondholders, debt holders or creditors."
-The Amended Funding Agreement does not refer to "current bondholders, debt holders or creditors," but provides that a unanimous vote is not required if it would prevent the Commission from complying with covenants with "bondholders, debt holders or creditors having such status as of the Effective Date," which under the Amended Funding Agreement is defined as October 14, 2007.
+The Amended Funding Agreement does not refer to "current bondholders, debt holders or creditors," but provides that a unanimous vote is not required if it would prevent the Commission from complying with covenants with "bondholders, debt holders or creditors," but provides that a unanimous vote is not required if it would prevent the Commission from complying with covenants with "bondholders, debt holders or creditors as of the Effective Date," which under the Amended Funding Agreement is defined as October 14, 2007.
 These voting procedures have not become effective as the Commission has not missed any payments under the Amended Funding Agreement.